Bypassing memory safety mechanisms through speculative control flow hijacks: Case studies

 Exploitation proceeds as follows: at first the attacker speculatively overwrites the \Code{fun} pointer in the \Code{itab} of the interface that is later dereferenced.
 This is achieved, as the attacker controls value and index.
 The former is set to the address of the desired speculative control flow hijack target; the latter is set such that base array and index multiplied by the size of the array elements add up to the address of the \Code{fun} pointer to be overwritten.
 As in the previous section, with the index thus set the program will panic; however if the bounds check is mispredicted, the store-to-load forwarding and subsequent indirect call will take place, achieving speculative control flow hijack.

 We prototype the attack to evaluate its effectiveness employing a similar instrumentation as the previous section, with PMCs and speculation markers employed to identify successful runs, and a loop to set the predictor state.
 The success rate is similarly influenced by ensuring that the variables driving the conditional branch are not cached, and that the speculative control flow hijack target is in cache.
-Under these conditions, we report success rates exceeding $80\%$ on the same platforms listed in the previous section.
+Under these conditions, we report success rates exceeding $80\%$ ($n{=}1000$) on the same platforms listed in~\prettyref{sec:goPoC1}.